 Till now, ELB is a black box and ELB logs were inaccessible to analyze and diagnose the issues at ELB level or back-end instances.
 So, to debug any issue you need to contact the Amazon support.

 Recently, Amazon has introduced the ELB Access Logs, that allow users to store in S3 buckets.
-Furthermore, users can process those Logs using some standard third party tools like: Splunk Storm, Logstash and Sumo Logic or you can write your own log parser as well.
+Furthermore, users can process those Logs using some standard third-party tools like Splunk Storm, Logstash and Sumo Logic or you can write your own log parser as well.
 As you store the data in S3 bucket, users can apply the retention policies to the S3 bucket to clean the ELB logs depending on their requirements.
-This logs help a user to understand the request response between users to ELB to Instances, debug, analyse and diagnose the issues at instance level, zone Level, and in fact at ELB Level.
+These logs help a user to understand the request-response between users to ELB to Instances, debug, analyze and diagnose the issues at instance level, zone Level, and in fact at ELB Level.

 ELB DNS Failover with Route 53

 Route53 supports ELB DNS Failover.
 With this feature, users can create multiple record sets for the same domain from multiple regions with different ELBs.
 While creating the record set, use Alias: Yes, Routing Policy: Failover/Latency and Evaluate Target Health: Yes.
 This brings the high availability of application with ELB support.